JulienPlanchetCoineo/frostybot-js/README.md

 * If you specify the price using the price=xxx parameter, a limit order will be used.
 If you omit the price, a market order will be used at the current market price.
 * Anything that can trigger a webhook (like an alert in Tradingview) can be used with this bot for trade execution.

+## Documentation

+All documentation can be found on our [Wiki](https://github.com/CryptoMF/frostybot-js/wiki)

 ## Authors
 Developers listed below can normally be found on the [FrostyBot Discord Server](https://discord.gg/yK4U93s).
 They are also known to frequent #the-lab channel on [Krown's Crypto Cave Discord Server](https://discordapp.com/invite/hzKU7qe):